jasonlamkk/docker-jenkins-pipeline/README.md

  * Acquire nodes within parallel steps, yet

- * Donâ€™t: Use input within a node block
+ * Don’t: Use input within a node block

 * __Plan for timeout__ , you can use this timeout block to prevent timeout occur `timeout(time:2, unit:'HOURS') { }`